 Additionally, every page contains Latin notes placed on the margins and between the lines; also the translations have been placed between the lines of Latin Psalms: each of them has been translated into Old English and into Norman-French.

 Stylistic analysis of the manuscript leads to the conclusion that it has been created in the middle part of the 12th century; it was surely before 1170s, as the calendar lacks mention about the most important Saint of Canterbury: Thomas Becket, martyred in 1170 and canonised soon after, in 1173.
-Besides, the Eadwine Psalter contains the plan of the abbey that shows it prior to the great fire of 1174.
-By the way, that plan is also very interesting, as it also depicts… waterworks of the abbey!
+Besides, the Eadwine Psalter contains the plan of the cathedral and monastery that shows it prior to the great fire of 1174.
+By the way, that plan is also very interesting, as it also depicts… waterworks of the monastery!

 Finally, it is worth mentioning that the Eadwine Psalter includes an astronomical curiosity as well!
 It is a drawing of a comet with an Old English inscription that says that in England the comet is called “hairy” (or “long-haired”) star.